hmcts/civil-ccd-definition/README.md

 ```

-  "enable_keep_helm" label to retain helm release on preview
+  _"enable_keep_helm"_ label to retain helm release on preview

-  "pr-values:enableNotifyEmails" label to be able to send live notifications on the PR
+  _"pr-values:enableNotifyEmails"_ label to be able to send live notifications on the PR

-  "pr-values:elasticsearch"
+  _"pr-values:elasticsearch"_ label to have elastic search running - needed for scheduler testing

+  _"pr-values:enableWA"_ label to verify work allocation task

 ```